mjsflames/c01w24-project-RxValidators/deliverable2/Sprint 1 Stand Up Meetings.md

 - Researching more on how to loop the CSV in the script

 # February 25th, 2024
-Joe:
-- Completed code to convert Excel file to a 2D array
-- Completed dictionary that converts Licensing College to their respective websites
-- Planning to make a database equivalent of the function

 Michelle:
 - Completed the general web scraping script for PEI and Alberta
 - Used Scrapy and Selenium as both websites do not use HTML forms